PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc1155/README.md

 ## Getting help and updates

-If you need help with this project, or with MetaKeep APIs in general, please read [this guide](https://docs.metakeep.xyz/) to learn where and how to get it.
+If you need help with this project, or with MetaKeep APIs in general, please read [this guide](https://docs.metakeep.xyz/).

 For the latest news about MetaKeep, [follow us on Twitter](https://twitter.com/metakeep), and don't forget to star [our GitHub repository](https://github.com/PassbirdCo/MetaKeepCodeSamples.git)!